cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 The **nominal** variation samples are the regular samples used in the analysis while samples corresonding to other variations are used for estimating systematic uncertainties.
 This will be discussed in the last episode.

 As you can see, several of these datasets are **quite large (TB in size)**, therefore we need to skim them.
 Also, as you were able to see previously, running CMSSW EDAnalyzers over these data (with the POET code, for instance) could be quite **computing intensive**.
 One could also estimate the time it would take to run over all the datasets we need using a single computer.
 To be efficient, you will need a computer cluster, but we will leave that for the Cloud Computing lesson.

 Fortunately, **we have prepared these skims already at CERN**, using CERN/CMS computing infrastructure.
 The *skimmed* files we will be using were obtained in essentially the same POET way, except that **we applied some *trigger* filtering and some *pre-selection* requirements**.

 We explicitly required:

 * That the events *fired* at least one of these **triggers**: `HLT_Ele22_eta2p1_WPLoose_Gsf`, `HLT_IsoMu20_v`, `HLT_IsoTkMu20_v`.
 We assume these triggers were unprescaled, but you know now, one should really check (or ask!)
+    * You might be able to infer from the names that these triggers are designed to record events with an electron (`XXX_Ele_XXX`) or a muon (`XXX_Mu_XXX`)
 * That the event contains either **at least one tight electron** with $$p_{T} > 26$$ and $$\lvert\eta\rvert<2.1$$ **or at least one tight muon** with $$p_{T} > 26$$ and $$\lvert\eta\rvert<2.1$$.
+    * When we use the word **tight** in this context, it is jargon internal to CMS that just specifies how pure we are trying to make the sample.
+A **tight** selection criteria would be quite pure and have fewer false positives than a **medium** or **loose** selection which might retain more ttrue muons or electrons, but also have more false postives.

 A json file called `ntuples.json` was created in order to keep track of these files and their metadata.
 You can find this file in your copy of the `workshop2022-lesson-ttbarljetsanalysis-payload` repository.

+> ## Explore!
+> If you'd like to see what is in `ntuples.json`, you can use the file browser in Jupyter-lab, located on the left-hand side of the window.
+>
+> First select `workshop2022-lesson-ttbarljetsanalysis-payload/` and then `ntuples.json`.
+Click on the different names
+> to expand them to see more information about how many files were used and how many events were in those files.
+{: .callout}

+> ## Challenge!
+> How many events were in the `ttbar` `nominal` sample?
+>
+> > ## Solution
+> >  20620375
+> {: .solution}
+{: .challenge}

 ## Building the basic analysis selection

 Here we will attempt to build the histogram of a physical observable by implementing the physics object selection requirements that were used by the CMS analysts, who performed this analysis back in 2015.

-For understanding the basics of the analysis implementation, **we will first attempt the analysis over just one collissions dataset (just one small file)**.
+For understanding the basics of the analysis implementation, **we will first attempt the analysis over just one collisions dataset (just one small file)**.
 Then, we will **encapsulate** our analysis in a Coffea *processor* and run it for all datasets: collisions (wich we will call just *data*), signal and background.

 Here is a summary of the **selection requirements** used in the [original CMS analysis](https://link.springer.com/content/pdf/10.1007/JHEP09(2017)051.pdf):